ZachiNachshon/anchor/README.md

 > Default values are `anchor` namespace and `latest` tag

 #### Dockerfile Instructions
-Every Dockerfile must contain the following heading in order to integrate properly with `anchor`
+Every Dockerfile must contain the following header in order to integrate properly with `anchor`
 ```dockerfile
 # OVERVIEW
 # --------